 10. Chinese Cleaver

 The Chinese cleaver is a large knife with a rectangular-shaped blade.
-It has various functions.
+You can find various outstanding options for a Chinese cleaver at many stores.
+And it has various functions.
 However, it’s commonly utilized to chop through bones.

 The flat side can be utilized to crush garlic to make it simpler to take off its peel before mincing.
 It’s also great for chopping veggies and slicing meat for stir-fries.